lewis6991/async.nvim/CONCURRENCY_MODEL.md

 You manually track them with WaitGroups and pass context objects for cancellation. async.nvim automates all of this.

-The key insight is that structured concurrency isn't about syntax—it's about semantics.
+The key insight is that structured concurrency isn't about syntax-it's about semantics.
 The parent-child relationship, automatic waiting, error propagation, and cascading cancellation are what matter. async.nvim brings these benefits to Lua/Neovim while leveraging stackful coroutines to avoid function coloring.